ajpenano/Exer4/README.txt

 6. Open the target folder.
 7. Press and hold the Shift button then right click on an empty space in the target folder.
 8. Click on "Open command window here".
-9. Type "java -jar Exer4-0.0.jar" and press enter.
+9. Type "java -jar Exer4-0.0.jar" and press enter to run the JAR file or you can also indicate the name of the text file after the JAR file name and a space (i.e. java -jar Exer4-0.0.jar file.txt).